vldktz/MLy-Phonebook/README.md

 user search page uses async calls to the server with the query given in the search input and populate the results to the page.

-controllers are located in protected/controllers folder models are located in protected/models folder views are located in protected/views folder
+controllers are located in protected/controllers folder.

+models are located in protected/models folder.

+views are located in protected/views folder.

-JS file is located in jscript/index folder no CSS files used
+JS file is located in jscript/index folder.

+no CSS files used.

 FrontEnd styling Framework was provided by Bootstrap 4.
 DB migration from https://jsonplaceholder.typicode.com/users via migration system provided by the Framework (including creating the DB and populating it).